Week 11 To-Do’s

 Team meeting and design document

-Conduct this week’s team meeting or discussion in and/or out of class.
-Update your design document with the meeting minutes and the outcomes of this week’s activities.
+Conduct this week’s activities during the studio time in class.
+When necessary, continue the team meeting and discussion out of class.
+Update your design document with the outcomes of this week’s activities.
 More details are available on the Information page under Deliverable 2a.

 Think about your final report and research proposal (CS649)

 Like the mid-term report, you should start to work on your final report/research proposal earlier, as the workload in the end of term will increase.
 For example, you could start to polish the results in your design document, write an outline of the report, reflect on the past design stages and received feedback, and prepare figures or illustrations.
-Medium will be used for hosting the blog posts of your final report.
-More details are available on the Information page under Deliverable 3c.
+A published Google Doc will be used for hosting the blog posts of your final report.
+More details are available on the Information page under Deliverable 3d.

 For the research proposal (CS649), you should start to think about the topics and research questions that you want to investigate.
 The research proposal should focus on a different topic from your team project but under the same overarching theme of the class.
 More details are available on the Information page under Research Proposal.